-Emory arts: Collection acquired and Trethewey to celebrate poet YeatsMain Quad on Emory University's primary Druid Hills Campus, including the Michael C. Carlos Museum on the right.
+Emory arts: Collection acquired and Trethewey to celebrate poet YeatsMain Quad on Emory University's primary Druid Hills Campus.
 Photo obtained via Wikimedia Commons

 Emory University has acquired records and artists’ books from Atlanta Contemporary Art Center, known as The Contemporary, and Nexus Press.